MeshCore Repeater

 Technical Settings

 For advanced users: these are the key technical parameters of MeshCore.
-With the EU/UK (Narrow) preset, these are automatically configured correctly.
+With the preset Netherlands, these are automatically configured correctly.

 BW (Bandwidth)